Enhance Your Major

 The Margaret M. Bridwell Art Library, located on the main floor of Schneider Hall, houses the University's research collection in art, design and architectural history.
 The library's strong collection of books, journals and electronic resources supports the teaching programs of the Hite Art Institute.

 The Visual Resources Center of the Institute, supported by the Frederic Lindley Morgan Bequest, is one of the finest in the region, containing over 375,000 slides and 15,000 digital images.

 The Art Collection

-includes an excellent and extensive selection of prints and drawings from the sixteenth century to the present, and provides an opportunity for students to study from original work by the masters on a regular basis.
+The Institute's art collection includes an excellent and extensive selection of prints and drawings from the sixteenth century to the present, and provides an opportunity for students to study from original work by the masters on a regular basis.

 The Visiting Artists and Scholars Series